AmiiThinks/RobotLearning/README.md

 To perform some learning task using the experimental environment.
 In addition to contributing to knowledge in reinforcement learning and robotics, performing such a task will help achieve the prior goal of creating an experimental setup for conducting experiments.

 ## Setup
 In order to run the python code, the C++ code that runs the tile coding must be compiled.
-To compile, cd to [repo]/ROSBase/src/horde/scripts/CTiles/.
+There is a compiled tiles.so included, and it runs on most linux systems.
+If you want to recompile, cd to [repo]/ROSBase/src/horde/scripts/CTiles/.
 Then, execute the commands:

 ```
 cmake .
 make
 ```

 That's it!
+The 'cmake .' command generates Makefile. 'make' calls the Makefile and creates tiles.so

 ## Links
 [Turtlebot 2 setup](Documentation/TurtlebotSetup.md)